The 6 Best Countries to Incorporate a Company for Your Online Business

 From 4.9% + €0.35 per transaction

-Rolling reserve from 5% to 10% withheld for a period of six months (depending on the business model and volume processed).
+Rolling reserve from 5% to 10% withheld for six months (depending on the business model and volume processed).

 A minimum registration fee of €500 may apply for high-risk merchants.